Polycystic Ovary Syndrome

-Polycystic ovary syndrome (PCOS) is the most common cause of infertility in reproductive-age women and an important harbinger of metabolic disorders such as diabetes and heart disease.
-It affects an estimated 5 to 10 percent of females and is associated with an increased risk of diabetes and obesity, and as a result, an increased risk of cardiovascular disease.
-The syndrome is generally characterized by the presence of polycystic ovaries, hyperandrogenism (the condition caused by excess male hormones or male-like traits) and irregular ovulation and menstruation.
+Polycystic ovary syndrome (PCOS) is the most common hormone abnormality of reproductive-age women, the most common cause of infertility in women and an important harbinger of metabolic disorders such as diabetes and heart disease.
+It affects an estimated 5 percent to 10 percent of females and is associated with an increased risk of diabetes and obesity, and possibly an increased risk of stroke and cardiovascular disease.
+The syndrome is generally characterized by the presence of polycystic ovaries, hyperandrogenism (the condition caused by excess male hormones or male-like traits), and irregular ovulation and menstruation.
 The symptoms of PCOS can vary.

 The syndrome was previously called Stein-Leventhal Syndrome after the physicians who first characterized it in the 1930s.
-It usually presents in young women or adolescents, and the main symptoms are irregular or absent periods and excess unwanted facial and/or body hair growth (hirsutism).
-As the term polycystic ovary syndrome suggests, the syndrome often is accompanied by enlarged ovaries containing multiple small painless "cysts" or tiny follicles about 1/8 to 1/4 inch in diameter.
+Although its cause remains unknown, it usually presents in young women or adolescents, and the main symptoms are irregular or absent periods and excess unwanted facial and/or body hair growth (hirsutism).
+As the term "polycystic ovary syndrome" suggests, the disorder is often accompanied by enlarged ovaries containing multiple small painless benign "cysts" or tiny follicles about 1/8 to 1/4 inch in diameter.